What is Bamboo Fabric and is It Sustainable?

 Bamboo fabric is prone to pilling and bubbling (which might not be so great for those yoga pants you wear all the time).

-Also, bamboo is not waterproof in any way (rather, it’s the opposite), which makes it bad for outdoor wear.
+Also, bamboo is not waterproof in any way (rather, it’s the opposite), which makes it bad for sustainable outdoor clothing.

 HOW TO CARE FOR BAMBOO FABRIC?